rwth-acis/Social-Bot-Framework/README.md

 First things first, the user will need to model the bot's NLU Model in the "NLU Model Training Helper" part of the SBF frontend.
 The Markdown format is used for creating the NLU Models and a precise tutorial can be found at [Rasa's official documentation](https://legacy-docs-v1.rasa.com/nlu/training-data-format/).
 Overall, here the user will define the Intents the bot will be able to recognize based on given examples.
 To upload the NLU Model, the SBF Manager endpoint and the Rasa NLU Endpoint need to be adjusted accordingly.
 The model will first be trained and thus not be immediately available.
 One can check the training's state by pressing the "Check Training Status" button.
 The Incoming Message and Chat Response elements are used for modeling the conversation.
  ![MessageModelling](READMEImages/MessageModelling.png)

 At the beginning of a conversation, the bot will wait for the user's message.
 After the bot receives a message on the chat platform, it will attempt to extract an Intent from the received message.
 The Incoming Message element will represent the user's messages and has an Intent attribute, which will contain the expected Intent.
 If the bot recognizes this Intent, the bot will go to this Incoming Message element and trigger the corresponding Chat Response.
 The Chat Response element thus represents the bot's response to user messages for which the concrete response can be written in the "Message" attribute field of the element.
+If the response should be a text message, the "Type" attribute should be "Text Message".
- For an easy example, let us say we modeled the bot to expect a greeting from the user and greet them back.
+ For an easy example, lets say we modelled the bot to expect a greeting from the user and great them back.
 For that cause, the "greeting" Intent was defined in the NLU Model.
 Additionally, the Intent attribute of the Incoming Message element will contain "greeting" and the Chat Response's "Message" attribute will contain the message "Hello :)".
 If the user now greets the bot, the bot will extract the "greeting" Intent and jump to the fitting Incoming Message element and then greet the user back with "Hello :)".

 An additional option is to let the bot use multiple Chat Response elements for one Incoming Message element.
 This would simply lead to the bot randomly choosing one of the available Chat Responses to give to the user, making the bot a bit more interactive.
 ![MultipleMessageModelling](READMEImages/MultipleMessageModelling.png)